OHI-Science/OHI-website/content/news/tidal_flats.md

 This is a vital habitat is distributed globally, but up until this publication there was very limited data on the extent of these ecosystems, especially at the global scale.
 Their data product has given OHI the opportunity to further improve our methods and hopefully of understanding the health of the world's oceans.

-This new habitat type will affect the habitat subgoal (of biodiversity), the coastal protection goal, and the carbon storage goal.
+This new habitat type will affect the habitat subgoal (of biodiversity) and the carbon storage goal.

 ### Data exploration